53845714nF/hackwiki/content/about/index.en.md

   - Network analysis with **Wireshark**
   - Storage media analysis using **Autopsy** and **Volatility**
   - Introduction to **Reverse Engineering**

+##### Media Security

+As part of the Media Security course, I explored various techniques for analyzing and securing digital media.
+This included detecting steganography in images, implementing and identifying digital watermarks (watermarking), and applying perceptual hashing for the robust identification of visual content.
+Additionally, fundamental biometric methods were covered, particularly those used for authentication based on physiological characteristics.

 ### My Bachelor's Degree